 Helping a University Enhance Partnerships with Fortune 500 Companies

 A high performing university, with demonstrated expertise in successfully managing and implementing large federal contracts, demanding cutting edge scientific research, wanted to enhance its partnerships with Fortune 500 corporations.
 The Client hoped that these partnerships would result in contracts, philanthropic gifts, and employment opportunities for its students.

 The Barthwell Group Solution

 The Barthwell Group assessed the capabilities of the Client to determine the optimal areas where synergistic relationships with corporations could be developed.
 Leveraging our databases and professional expertise, we conducted a scan to determine Fortune 500 corporations which had business and philanthropic interests aligned with the capabilities of the Client.
 We then developed in-depth analyses of five corporations.
 Through focus groups and independent research, we assisted the Client in developing effective messaging which would appeal to the corporations.
 We also developed specific follow-up plans to develop relationships with the corporations.
-Currently, we are leveraging our networks to arrange meetings with the corporations.
-We will help the Client develop effective strategies for these meetings (including materials).
+Finally, we leveraged our networks to arrange meetings with the corporations and helped the Client develop effective strategies for these meetings (including materials).